roualdes/bridgestan/paper/paper.md

-Implementation is provided through automatic differentiation in the Stan math library [@Carpenter:2015]. `BridgeStan` provides efficient in-memory access to the methods of Stan models through Python, Julia,
-R. This allows algorithm development in these languages with the efficiency and expressiveness of Stan models.
+Implementation is provided through automatic differentiation in the Stan math library [@Carpenter:2015]. `BridgeStan` provides efficient in-memory access to the methods of Stan models through Python, Julia, and R. This allows algorithm development in these languages with the efficiency and expressiveness of Stan models.
 Furthermore, these features are exposed through a language-agnostic C API, allowing foreign function interfaces in other languages with